 The team’s biggest weakness is its league-worst 1-for-28 performance on the power play during the restart.

-Philadelphia sorely needs the presence of an Alex Ovechkin, the Washington Capitals star who led the league in 48 goals.
-The Flyers had more players over 20, none over 25.
+Philadelphia sorely needs the presence of an Alex Ovechkin, the Washington Capitals star who led the league with 48 goals.
+The Flyers had more players over 20, but none over 25.

 They don’t have a prolific scorer.

 Looking behind the power-play numbers, Philadelphia did show some passion in its last two power-play opportunities and nearly scored on Tuesday.